MaxBittker/sandspiel-studio/docs/blocks.md

-This is a work-in-progress documentation for all the blocks in Sandspiel Studio!
+This is a reference of all blocks that are currently in [Sandspiel Studio](https://studio.sandspiel.club).<br>
+We're still building Sandspiel Studio!
+To support us, or join our early-access community, please [sign up](https://sandspiel.gumroad.com/l/studio-early-access)! :)

 # Categories
 1. [Cells](#Category-Cells)